rexrainbow/phaser3-rex-notes/docs/docs/dynamicbitmaptext.md

 ### Other properties

-This dynamic bitmap text is extended from [bitmap text](bitmaptext.md)
+This dynamic bitmap text class is extended from [bitmap text](bitmaptext.md)